yzhang250/weather-electricity-load-browser/README.md

 1. [Node.js](https://nodejs.org/en/)
 2. [To view the predictions, need to disable CORS protection in Chrome](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome/6083677#6083677)

+### `npm install`

+Once clone this package or pull from a fork, change dir to the folder and use `npm install` to install all the dependencies.

 ### `npm start`

 Runs the app in the development mode.<br />